Wish 107.5 Music Awards: Ceremonies

-The inaugural year of the WMA was held on January 26, 2016, at the Smart Araneta Coliseum.
+On January 26, 2016, the WMA was held at,the Smart Araneta Coliseum.
 With the theme, "Your Coolest Musical Experience," Wish 107.5 celebrated the then-budding popularity of the country's first-ever FM-on-wheels, the Wish 107.5 Bus.

 2nd Wish 107.5 Awards

 Wish 107.5 has successfully staged its 2nd Wish 107.5 Music Awards on January 16, 2017, at the Smart Araneta Coliseum.
 The revelry themed, "Your WISHclusive Gateway to the World," held Filipino musicality in high esteem and paid tribute to the artists who lifted OPM to global recognition.

 A total of 75 artists vied in 13 categories.
 Three special awards were also handed out, namely Wish Reactors' Choice, WISHclusive Viral Video of the Year, and WISHclusive Elite Circle.

 3rd Wish 107.5 Awards

 Wish 107.5 held the third edition of the Wish Music Awards on January 15, 2018, at the Smart Araneta Coliseum.
 The event, themed "Taking Filipino Music Across the Globe," was a fitting homage to the artists who continue the world-class legacy of our country's homegrown music and talent.

 Making the winners' success more meaningful was the opportunity to give cash donations to their chosen beneficiaries.
 While those who bagged major awards received Php 25,000, their respective charitable groups were granted with Php 100,000.

 Wish 107.5 has shelled out a total of Php 2.125 million for this year alone.